jeremenichelli/jeremenichelli.github.io/_posts/2014-10-13-the-power-of-using-object-literals.md

 }
 ```

-Using the *for in* iterator you loop on every key of an object and I've sent *dflt* but in this case I search for its keys inside the custom one.
+Using the *for in* iterator you loop on every key of an object and I've sent *dflt*, but in this case I'm searching for its keys inside the custom one.
 If the custom options object contains that key I save its value in a new object, in case it's not present I go for the default one.
 This approach is great because if you accidentally send an object with unnecessary option keys not contained on the default one they will be ignored.

 This approach is used in <a href="https://github.com/jeremenichelli/vanish" target="_blank">vanish</a>, one of my repositories to handle carousels, in case you want to see how it works.